 I use one of the new types of hand saws made by Bahco.
 With interchangeable blades, it has an 'ergonomic' handle shaped much more like the inside of your hand than a regular carpentry hand saw.
 It's much more comfortable and easier to control.
 It's not cheap though and most reasonable quality handsaws are OK for day to day use, my only recomendation would be to choose the right one for the job, a fine saw for finish work and a rough one for framing jobs for example.
 Neither works well or for long in the wrong environment.
 If you are cutting laminated materials get a saw purposely designed to be used with them because man made boards with glue etc in them take the edge off blades really quickly.

-Some people prefer to cut on the push stroke, whereas I put the blade in so the teeth are pointing toward the handle and it cuts on the pull stroke.
-This ensures as I cut timber, the blade is being pulled tight at the same time so it stays more rigid.
+Some people prefer to cut on the push stroke, but I prefer the blade to have the teeth pointing toward the handle and it therefore cuts the wood on the 'pull' stroke.
+This ensures that as I cut timber, the blade is being pulled tight at the same time, so it stays more rigid.
 The downside of this though is you are pulling the teeth towards you and so the face of the timber could break out if the blade isnt sharp.
 Eclipse and Stanley both make types of hand saws like these essential for 2nd fix finishing carpentry work, for jobs when a jigsaw is too powerful/cumbersome.

 A hack saw is designed for cutting metal but is good for cutting plastic too, like guttering lengths and fittings.
 It's available in the size pictured above or as a junior version for smaller jobs.
-I use mine mainly for cutting bolts and things, and carry a small portable vice to hold them in while i'm cutting.
-If you don't have one of those, you can drill a hole in a piece of batten or other siilar timber and push the bolt through that to hold it still while cutting it to length.
+I use mine mainly for cutting bolts and things, and carry a small portable vice to hold them in while I'm cutting.
+If you don't have one of those, you can drill a hole in a piece of batten or other similar timber and push the bolt through that to hold it still while cutting it to length.

-Have a comment or question about the different types of hand saws and which is best for a certain task?
+Have a comment or question about the different types of hand saws?